eduvpn/documentation/MULTI_PROFILE.md

 **NOTE**: if you add/modify UDP and TCP ports you may also need to update the [firewall](FIREWALL.md)!

-# Additional Configuration

-It is e.g. possible to activate [Two-factor Authentication](2FA.md) for the `admin` profile, or see [Profile Configuration](PROFILE_CONFIG.md) for more configuration options.

 ## Apply Changes

 To apply the changes run the `apply_changes.sh` script from this repository